Fat Tuesday – Let them eat cake, King Cake that is! A quick & easy version starts with refrigerated crescent rolls!

 Remove ring from the oven and let it cool for 5 minutes.

 Drizzle ring with glaze and sprinkle each wedge with alternating purple, yellow, and green sugar.

 COOK’S TIP: King Cakes are oval-shaped to symbolize unity of faiths.
 Each cake is decorated in the traditional Mardi Gras colors – purple representing justice, green representing faith, and gold representing power.

-Jaimie Johnson “chefjaimie” shares the art of cooking, baking and entertaining with friends and families everywhere.
-With 18 years in the food industry Jaimie enjoys teaching baking and decorating techniques, making healthy meals in a hurry and assembling time saving meal prep in her workshops as well as creating the perfect party and bridal shower experiences with her Pampered Chef business.
-Sharing recipes is a lot of fun and it is really rewarding when I hear from my followers “my family ate it and loved it”!
-When she is not cooking Jaimie has a fulltime marketing career with a popular travel company and enjoys spending time with her family including her new puppy, Ace.
+Jaimie Johnson “chef Jaimie” shares the art of cooking, baking, and entertaining with friends and families everywhere.
+She has 18 years in the food industry.
+Jaimie enjoys teaching baking and decorating techniques, and making healthy meals in a hurry and assembling time-saving meal prep in her workshops as well as creating the perfect party and bridal shower experiences with her Pampered Chef business.
+When she is not cooking, Jaimie has a fulltime marketing career with a well-known travel company and enjoys spending time with her family, including her new puppy, Ace.
 Check out her blog at: http://tiny.cc/Chefjaimiekids